Carb Blockers: Are They a Good or Bad Idea?

 • Wheat

-But… Do They Actually Work For Weight Loss?
+Do Carb Blockers Work For Weight Loss?

-In particular, a 2011 meta-analysis published in the British Journal of Nutrition closely analyzed six previous randomized controlled trials (RCTs) (6):
+In particular, a 2011 meta-analysis published in the British Journal of Nutrition closely analyzed six previous randomized controlled trials (RCTs) (5):

 The results were inconclusive, and these were some of the findings:

-• Using the supplement was “generally safe,” although some users experienced gastrointestinal issues and other mild side effects.
+• Using the supplement was deemed “generally safe,” although some users experienced gastrointestinal issues and other mild side effects.

 Further Studies on Weight Loss